FACTBOX-German coalition watch: Merkel seeks three-way alliance

 The new alliance would compromise Merkel’s conservative bloc - her Christian Democratic Union (CDU) and the Bavarian Christian Social Union (CSU) - along with the pro-business Free Democrats (FDP) and environmentalist Greens.

-Such a three-way tie-up is dubbed a “Jamaica” coalition in reference to the three parties’ colours: black, yellow and green, which are also those of the Jamaican flag.
+Such a three-way tie-up is dubbed a “Jamaica” coalition in reference to the three parties’ colours: black, yellow and green, which match those of the Jamaican flag.

 To secure a coalition agreement, the unlikely allies must overcome differences on a range of issues including immigration policy, Europe, tax and the environment.